Strategic lawsuit against public participation: Ontario

-In Ontario, the decision in Daishowa v.
-Friends of the Lubicon [1996] O.J.
-No. 3855 Ont.
-Ct.
-Gen. Div.
-(QL) was instructive on SLAPPs.
-A motion brought by the corporate plaintiff Daishowa to impose conditions on the defendant Friends of the Lubicon Indian Band that they would not represent Daishowa's action as a SLAPP was dismissed.

-By 2010, the Ontario Attorney-General had issued a major report which identified SLAPP as a major problem but initially little to nothing was done.
+By 2010, the Ontario attorney-general had issued a major report which identified SLAPP as a major problem but initially little to nothing was done.

-In June 2013, the Attorney General introduced legislation to implement the recommendations of the report.
+In June 2013, the attorney general introduced legislation to implement the recommendations of the report.
 The bill proposed a mechanism for an order to dismiss strategic lawsuits which attack free expression on matters of public interest, with full costs (but not punitive damages) and on a relatively short timeframe, if the underlying claims had no reasonable prospect of success.

 The bill enjoyed support from a wide range of groups including municipalities, the Canadian Environmental Law Association, EcoJustice, Environmental Defence, Ontario Clean Air Alliance, Ontario Nature, Canadian Civil Liberties Association, Canadian Journalists for Free Expression, Citizens Environment Alliance of Southwestern Ontario, The Council of Canadians, CPAWS Wildlands League, Sierra Club Ontario, Registered Nurses' Association of Ontario and Greenpeace Canada.

 The legislation was re-introduced following the 2014 Ontario election as Bill 52, and on 3 November 2015, Ontario enacted it as the Protection of Public Participation Act, 2015.